What is pectus excavatum?

 How is pectus excavatum diagnosed?

 Pectus excavatum is usually diagnosed during a physical examination.
-X-rays of the chest can be helpful, as well.
+X-rays of the chest can help your child’s doctor confirm the diagnosis.

-What are the benefits of repairing my child’s pectus excavatum?
+What are the benefits of treating pectus excavatum?

-In severe cases, repair of a pectus excavatum may help the function of the heart and lungs.
-But in most cases, the benefits are mostly psychological.
-For children who have been upset by their appearance, the surgery can make a big difference.
+Most children with pectus excavatum don’t need any treatment at all.
+In severe cases, repairing the chest wall may help the function of the heart and lungs.
+But in most cases, the biggest benefits of treatment are psychological.
+If your child is upset by their chest’s appearance, treatment can make a big difference in their self-confidence.

 How we care for pectus excavatum